Distributing scripts to macOS devices using Workspace ONE UEM

 4. Copy the title of the Developer ID Installer certificate (this will match the Common Name).
 Paste this somewhere for safekeeping.
 You will need it later.

-Create a Payload-Free Package
+Create a payload-free package

 In a macOS installer package, scripts and files are executed and installed by the installer process on the macOS device.
 The installer process within macOS also supports packages that do not contain a list of files to install (for example, payload-free).
 In these payload-free packages, the package defines a format whereby scripts can be executed within macOS.
 In this exercise, you will create a payload-free package that will be used in Workspace ONE UEM to facilitate the execution of your script.